-Over the past week beginning 17 September 2018, altcoin Ripple’s (XRP) price has gone through the roof.
+Week beginning 17 September 2018, altcoin Ripple’s (XRP) price went through the roof.
 It has seen an unprecedented 140 percent growth over the past seven days, up almost 63 percent in the past 24 hours alone.
 FOMO or adoption?
 See various theories suggested by Cointelegraph:-

 xRapid’s launch – xRapid is a blockchain-backed tool designed by Ripple for easing cross-border fiat transfers between financial institutions.

 PNC joining RippleNet – PNC, one of top ten largest U.S. banks with 8 million customers and retail branches in 19 states will use blockchain tech to streamline payments into and out of the country.